hdushan/oldHepsiTests/storefront/assumptions.md

 @695 The test for the referel URL was redundant since nothing more than actually visiting the URL was happening.
 Thus the
      test was only giving the URL (with a referel)to visit and then testing that the URL had the referel property set on the header.
 This is why there is no explicit test for referel URLs.

+@97  We assume that testing for the class of the whole section which displays "Bestsellers" is sufficient enough to know
+     that the bestsellers section is being displayed on a product page.